walk the Thames Path

 Flooding: The River Thames is prone to flooding.
 There are, therefore, times in the year when the Path can be totally impassable.
 This depends on what section of the Path you are on:

-3. Reading to Windsor The River Loddon joins the Thames just past Reading and this often causes local flooding between October and March.
-In fact, the entire Thames as far as Maidenhead can be problematic.
-Alternative routes are usually available
+3. Reading to Staines.
+The River Loddon joins the Thames just past Reading and this often causes local flooding between October and May.
+In fact, the entire Thames as far as Maidenhead can be problematic in places.
+However, alternative routes are usually available.

-4. Windsor to Richmond This area is generally better as the population density is high and more protective measures are in place.
-This section can therefore usually be walked throughout the year
+4. Staines to Woolwich.
+This area is generally better as the population density is high and more protective measures are in place.
+This section can therefore usually be walked throughout the year.
+Note that downstream from Teddington the river is tidal.
+Incoming tides can cause minor flooding of the Path and neighbouring roads, regardless of the weather.
+This tends to happen when there is a full moon.
+Major flooding is prevented by the Thames Barrier.

 Peak Periods